iced-rs/rfcs/text/0000-focus-and-metadata .md

 Other widget attributes that could be handled by the runtime.

 - Visibility: This would also allow us to skip rendering and state updates if the widget is not visible.
 This would be a great performance improvement.
 Especially for large applications or infinite scroll applications.

+- Cached Bounds: This would allow us to cache the bounds of the widget.
+This would allow us to skip the layout pass if the widget is not visible.
+This would be a great performance improvement.
+Especially for large applications or infinite scroll applications.